 It was then time to get serious about becoming a trainer so he headed to Todd Graham to learn the trade in full.
 Jamie’s logic was always, ‘if you’re going to work for someone, make sure they’re the best”.
 Todd was a major influence and mentor to Jamie and he spent 4 years with him.
 Todd recommended Jamie get his own horse to compete and he purchased One Stylish Turpentine.
 Together they won the $5,000 Novice Title and finalled in the NCHA Classic before he sold him to concentrate on younger horses.
 His big break came at the 2015 NCHA Futurity when he catch rode Melody’s Cat for Todd.
 He won the 1st Round and finalled at his first Futurity.

 September 2016 saw Jamie take the invaluable information and knowledge Todd had imparted to him and he made the break and started training on his own.
 He started with 10 horses and it all just grew from there.
 He now trains out of James Speed’s property, “Goodliffe”, at Springsure where he has in excess of 30 horses in work.
-He and fiance, Ella, believe in hard work with early morning starts being the focus of the day.
+He and wife Ella, believe in hard work with early morning starts being the focus of the day.
 3.45am sees them feeding up and working horses by 5am.
 A break in the heat of the day in summer sees them finish up after 7pm.

 The long term goals in the industry are of course to win a Futurity, but more importantly Jamie strives to be successful and earn the respect of his peers.
 Longer term plans include owning his own cattle property and to keep training really good horses.